ahlstromcj/seq66/README.md

             *   Added an initial metronome facility and 'rc' configuration.
         *   Muted pattern slots show a short progress bar, to aid in the timing of queuing.
-        *   Improved the handling of the MIDI 'ctrl' file.
+        *   Improved the handling of the MIDI 'ctrl' file and inactive states.
         *   Tightened up pattern arming/disarming processing.
         *   Implemented left/right arrow keys to move the selected trigger in the song editor.
 Ctrl moves multiple triggers.
 Moving a trigger past